TheMaster1127/Projects-time-tracker-AHK/README.md

 5. The elapsed time will be displayed in the GUI.
 6. Click the "Save" button to save the session's details in a text file within the project folder.

+## Graceful Exit
+When you're done using the "Projects Time Tracker AHK" and decide to close the application, the script will ensure that your tracked time data is not lost.
+Here's what happens when you close the application:
+- It stops the timer.
+- It saves the session's duration and time period to a text file within the project folder.
+- The application will exit gracefully, preventing accidental closure and data loss.

 ## Example
 Suppose you're working on a project, and you want to track your work session's time duration.
 You can follow these steps: